 One of the biggest problems facing real estate investors is finding the money to buy houses.
 I have been an investor and agent for over 15 years, and with 15 rentals and up to 20 flips going at once, I still find myself looking for more money (doing 20 simultaneous flips could be why I am looking for more funding!).
 There are many ways to get money for a rental property or a flip, but today, I will talk about the best loans for investment properties.
+Before I get started, I just wanted to recommend pacific pines real estate agent, they have helped me so much much throughout the year and I appreciate them a lot.
+Give them a visit to see what they can do for you.
 Most people with great credit and verifiable income can get a loan when first buying properties.
 Once you buy a couple of properties or have multiple mortgages in your name, finding a bank that will lend you money can get tricky.
 I feel that banks are the best financing source because they offer the lowest rates and the longest terms.
 If a bank says they will not lend to you, do not give up on banks: find the right bank.
 There are many different types of banks and lenders who will lend to real estate investors.
 On this episode of the InvestFourMore Real Estate Podcast, I review the best loans for beginning, intermediate, and advanced investors.

 Click the green button below to listen to the podcast